Last Updated: March 22, 2019

 Straits Kitchen: 10 Scotts Road, Grand Hyatt Singapore Lobby Level, Singapore 228211 | Tel: +65 6732 1234 | Buffet Timings: 12noon – 2.30pm (Lunch, Mon – Fri), 12.30pm – 3pm (Lunch, Sat, Sun & Public Holidays), 6pm – 10.30pm (Dinner, Daily) | Website

 Part of the Suki Group of Restaurants, Sakura International Buffet is a halal restaurant that has recently incorporated a new idea of a “Seafood in a Bucket” into its buffet menu.

-This makes the restaurant stand out as the only eatery that offers this pre-existing dining concept as part of a buffet, and this is only exclusive to Sakura’s revamped outlet at Clementi Woods – a newfound gem for seafood aficionados like me.
+This makes the restaurant stand out as the only eatery that offers this pre-existing dining concept as part of a buffet.
+This is only exclusive to Sakura’s revamped outlet at Clementi Woods, a newfound gem for seafood aficionados like me.